Museums and New Intelligences

 Museums and AI: Could Robots Be Your New Coworkers

-Read Seema Rao’s post about the event here: “Museums and AI: Could Robots Be Your New Coworkers“.
+Read Seema Rao’s posts about the event here:

 Rao, Principal at Brilliant Idea Studio, explores the some of the ideas discussed onsite at the event.
 In these first two of three blog posts, Rao expands upon potential future applications of AI in the museum field.